Imperial Bank of Persia: Imperial Bank of Persia

-Beyond Tehran, the Imperial Bank developed a network of branches, most of which issued location-specific banknotes which the bank was only obliged to reimburse in specie at the respective branch; the notes could also be redeemed in other cities were then discounted, typically by one or two percents.
-Even so, these provisions forced the Imperial Bank to keep large amounts of specie in local branches, often over 60 percent of the respective banknotes' value.
-The banknotes were printed in London, shipped to Tehran, stamped there by the Bank and by a commissioner representing the Persian government, then transported on to the relevant local branch.
-In total, twenty-seven Imperial Bank branches issued notes from 1890 to 1932.
+Beyond Tehran, the Imperial Bank developed a network of branches, most of which issued location-specific banknotes which the bank was only obliged to reimburse in specie at the respective branch; the notes could also be redeemed in other cities but were then discounted, typically by one or two percents.
+These provisions forced the Imperial Bank to keep large amounts of specie in local branches, often over 60 percent of the respective banknotes' value.
+The banknotes were printed in London, shipped to Tehran, stamped there with the relevant branch name by the Bank in the presence of a commissioner representing the Persian government, and transported on to the branch.
+In total, the bank issued notes for twenty-seven different branches from 1890 to 1932.
 The branch in the Grand Bazaar of Tehran, opened in 1899, was an outlier as it did not issue banknotes of its own.
 Outside of Tehran, branches opened in Tabriz and Bushehr (April 1890), Isfahan (June 1890), Mashhad (April 1891), Shiraz (May 1891), Yazd and Rasht (May 1893), Kermanshah (September 1902), Zabol (then known as Nasratabad, November 1903), Kerman (March 1904), Hamadan (October 1909), Khorramshahr (then known as Mohammerah, December 1909), Qazvin (January 1911), Ahvaz (March 1911), Arak (then known as Soltân Âbâd, January 1913), Birjand (September 1913), Sabzevar (September 1914), Zanjan (1918), Bandar Abbas (1919), Shushtar (1921), Zahedan (then known as Duzdab, April 1922), Babol (then known as Barforush, May 1923), Masjed Soleyman (then known as Maydan-Nafton, June 1923), Borujerd (February 1926), Bandar-e Anzali (known in the meantime as Pahlavi, August 1926), Abadan (September 1926), and finally Dezful (December 1928).
-The Imperial Bank also opened agencies abroad in Baghdad, Basra and Calcutta, which however did not issue their own banknotes.
+The Imperial Bank also opened agencies abroad in Baghdad, Basra and Calcutta, which however had no banknotes of their own.

 Based on its published accounts, the bank was not highly profitable, and struggled to attract professional management from the UK.
 As academic Geoffrey Jones, a scholar of the bank, has emphasized, however, British banks in this period were allowed to disguise their profits by making transfers to or from "inner" or "secret" reserves before reaching their published profits figure.
 Thus, the Imperial bank's real profits were on average twice as high as the published profits between 1890 and 1952.

 The Imperial Bank was instrumental in providing British loans to the Qajar government between 1892 and 1919.
-These loans were secured using Caspian fisheries and the custom dues of the Persian Gulf ports, raising the alarm of Persian nationalists.
+These loans were secured by revenue from Caspian fisheries and the custom dues of the Persian Gulf ports, raising the alarm of Persian nationalists.
 Beyond providing financial resources, the bank also participated in efforts to reform the Persian financial administration.